-Tabouli Salad Recipe
+Tabouli Salad Recipe (Tabbouleh)

-Tabouli (Tabbouleh) is a Mediterranean/Middle Eastern salad made with lots of fresh parsley, chopped tomatoes, cucumber and a lemon juice and olive oil dressing.
-My recipe is made with quinoa rather than the traditional bulgur wheat, so it’s gluten-free.
-This vegetarian side dish is light, fresh and healthy!
+Tabouli (Tabbouleh) is a Mediterranean/Middle Eastern salad made with fresh parsley, tomatoes, cucumber and a bright lemon dressing.
+This recipe is made with quinoa rather than the traditional bulgur wheat, so it’s gluten-free.
+You’ll love this light and healthy salad!

 How to Make Tabouli

-To make tabouli, you will start by cooking your quinoa (or bulgur wheat if preferred).
+- Cook the quinoa.
 You want to cook the quinoa first so that it has time to cool before you mix it with the rest of the salad ingredients.

 - 1 ½ cups water

-- ¾ cup quinoa see note
+- ¾ cup quinoa, see note

 - ¼ cup fresh lemon juice